UPDATED: JULY 29, 2022

 If you haven’t had a chance to go shopping in downtown Clarksville, you’re in for a treat!
 You could easily spend all afternoon wandering in and out of the many clothing, antique, and specialty shops, all within easy walking distance of each other.
 Do note that many of the businesses are closed on Sunday.
 City parking is free on weekends and after 5pm.

 Looking for something fabulous to wear?
-Mildred & Mable’s and Couture Crush have curated collections of women’s clothing, jewelry, and accessories, as well as home goods, gifts, and other must-haves that’ll have you reaching for your wallet.
+Mildred & Mable’s has a curated collection of women’s clothing, jewelry, and accessories, as well as home goods, gifts, and other must-haves that’ll have you reaching for your wallet.

 And if you love to read like I do, make tracks to HUDUBAM Book Traders, a cozy new and used bookstore with inviting nooks and crannies that’ll make you want to sit down and enjoy what you’ve found.